luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 ![Image of the tab where the word "Settings" is located on the far right](../../static/settings.png)

-2. Click on "Pages" under "Code and automation".
+2. On the left side, click on "Pages" under "Code and automation".

 ![Image of the menu on the left side.](../../static/pages.png)